-Assembling information about occupations, preparation of occupational data for pamphlets, organization and promotional charts; techniques in job analysis, time and motion studies, and preparation of job specifications.
-Study will be made of existing surveys and analyses of vocational and educational opportunities. - Education 5538 Social Casework in Guidance-3 credits Case conferences, study of current counseling problems, reading of references, and submitting reports of cases discussed. - Education 5539 Labor and Personnel Problems-3 credits Development and methods of organized groups in industry in settlement of labor disputes.
-The course includes an economic and legal analysis of labor union and employer associations activities. - Education 5540 Personnel Management-3 credits Problems of supervising employees in modern industry.
-Emphasis is upon the application of scientific management and the importance of human relations. - Education 5611 Organization and Administration of Guidance Programs-4 credits Problems and procedures in initiating and conducting programs of vocational guidance.
+Education 553 9 Labor and Personnel Problems-3 credits Development and methods of organized groups in industry in settlement of labor disputes.
+The course includes an economic and legal analysis of labor union and employer associ- ations activities.
+Education 554 Personnel Management-3 credits Problems of supervising employees in modern industry.
+Emphasis is upon the application of scientific management and the importance of human relations.
+Education 564 1 Organization and Administration of Guidance Programs-4 credits Problems and procedures in initiating and conducting programs of vocational guidance.
 The course is designed for students completing requirements for certification in guidance.
 Those wishing to register for four credits must secure permission in writing from the Department of Education.
-(Prerequisites: Education 5530, 5533, 5519, and 5521.) - Education 5612 Organization and Administration of Guidance Programs-3 credits - Psychology 5309 Psychology of the Abnormal-3 credits.
+(Prerequisites: Education 5530, 5533, 5519, and 5521.)
+Education 561 2 Organization and Administration of Guidance Programs-3 credits Psychology 53 09 Psychology of the Abnormal-3 credits.
 See Psychology, page 10.
+Education 594 3 Modern Biology for Teachers A study of modern concepts of biology with special emphasis on the basic principles.
+Education 594 5 Modern Chemistry for Teachers A review of the fundamentals of chemistry with emphasis upon modern concepts.
+Curriculum Education 554 2 Curriculum in English in Elementary and Secondary Schools-3 credits Guided studies in curriculum planning.
+Prerequisite is Education 5510. a public in Construction 2 gradity